D7EAD/libupload/README.md

 ```

 <br><br>
-The URLs to access your uploaded files will be stored in the object's `url` member and can be accessed like so:
+The URL to access your uploaded files will be stored in the object's `url` member and can be accessed like so:

 ```
 def main():